 Main Ingredients

-- Chicken Wings: Aim for around 2 to 3 pounds of fresh or thawed chicken wings.
-Buffalo or “party cut” wings are great options due to their manageable size.
+- Chicken Wings: About 2 to 3 pounds of fresh or thawed chicken wings.
+"Party cut" wings or buffalo wings are easy to handle and cook.

-- Cooking Oil: For frying, use a neutral oil with a high smoke point, such as vegetable oil or canola oil, around 1 to 2 cups depending on the cooking method.
+- Cooking Oil: Use neutral oil like vegetable oil or canola oil, around 1 to 2 cups depending on how you cook them.

 For the Smothering Sauce

-- Onions: 1 to 2 medium onions, sliced thinly will bring sweetness and depth to the sauce.
+- Onions: 1 or 2 medium onions, sliced thin, for sweetness and depth.

-- Garlic: 3 to 4 cloves, minced, to add aromatic flavors.
+- Garlic: 3 to 4 cloves, minced, for extra aroma.

-- Chicken Broth: About 2 to 3 cups of low-sodium chicken broth to create a rich base for the sauce.
+- Chicken Broth: 2 to 3 cups of low-sodium broth to make a rich base.

-- Flour: 1/4 to 1/2 cup to thicken the sauce and provide a creamy texture.
+- Flour: ¼ to ½ cup to thicken the sauce and give it a creamy texture.

-- Spices: Additional spices like thyme and cayenne pepper can elevate the flavor profile further.
+- Spices: Try thyme and cayenne pepper to boost the flavor.

 Suggested Marinades